Rasa Sayange

 The new minister for Law and Human Rights, Andi Matalata, says his department is currently examining what legal measures it can take against Malaysia for stealing the song.

 Meanwhile the Department of Tourism is said to be “traumatised” by the theft.
-The minister, Jero Wacik, says the song was first recorded by Lokananta in 1958, however he is sceptical that any legal measures will succeed against Malaysia and simply hopes for some sort of “moral” victory.
-[1]
+The minister, Jero Wacik, says the song was first recorded by Lokananta in 1958, however he is sceptical that any legal measures will succeed against Malaysia and simply hopes for some sort of “moral” victory. hukumonline

 There is also a Chinese version:

-56 Comments on “Rasa Sayange”
+59 Comments on “Rasa Sayange”

-1. WP Says:
+1. WP says:

-We must have built up a quite reputation as an annoying neighbor. :)
+We must have built up a quite reputation as an annoying neighbor. 🙂

-2. iamisaid Says:
+2. iamisaid says:

 So what if Jero Wacik is correct?